MGDSoft/FixturesGeneratorBundle/README.md

     fixture_path_default: '%kernel.root_dir%/../src/AppBundle/DataFixtures/ORM' # Default %kernel.root_dir%/DataFixtures/ORM
 ```

-Execute Command to generate Fixtures, by default it create all for your proyect
+Execute Command to generate Fixtures, by default it take all entities for your proyect and generate all fixtures for play in dev and for test purpose

 ```
 bin/console mgdsoft:fixtures:generate
 ```

-Result will be
+This execution will create 3 files.

-src/DataFixtures/ORM/LibsAuto/AbstractLoadUserFixture.php, this file is a abstract class you can override all methods in child class, We recommend not to modify this class.
+**src/DataFixtures/ORM/LibsAuto/AbstractLoadUserFixture.php**, this file is a abstract class you can override all methods in child class, We recommend not to modify this class.
 ```php
 <?php